 - 1. Chapter ENV-Wq 1500 of the New Hampshire Code of Administrative Rules, Alteration of Terrain. - 2.
 Standard Specifications for Road and Bridge Construction (latest edition), as published and amended by the New Hampshire Department of Transportation. - 3.
 New Hampshire Stormwater Manual, as published and amended by the New Hampshire Department of Environmental Services. - 4.
-Chapter Env-Wt 900 of the New Hampshire Code of Administrative Rules, Stream Crossings.

-- 5. Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) for Hillsborough County, New Hampshire, Federal Emergency Management Agency (FEMA). - 6.
-Seacoast Watershed Alliance Model Stormwater Standards for Coastal Watershed Communities, current edition.
-(Editor's note: While I had previously argued this reference should be eliminated, I just learned the EPA requires this document to be referenced) - 7.
+Chapter Env-Wt 900 of the New Hampshire Code of Administrative Rules, Stream Crossings. - 5.
+Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) for Hillsborough County, New Hampshire, Federal Emergency Management Agency (FEMA). - 6.
+Seacoast Watershed Alliance Model Stormwater Standards for Coastal Watershed Communities, current edition. - 7.
 Where reference documents conflict with these Regulations or between reference documents, the more strict or conservative rule shall govern.